 In Rome there is The Colonel's Inn, owned by the family Factor (It also runs the four-star namesake) where you feel like you are dining in a house in Sicily in the early twentieth century.
 The menu is based on raw materials, often considered ' poor ', of choice, little work and with a distinctive Sicilian touch, Despite the general easing of condiments.
 Delicious appetizers, good early (Don't miss the spaghetti with anchovies, toasted almonds and Marjoram) but I must confess a fondness for meat dishes, made really well, especially the long wing (cotta pink to heart) with cream of fennel and crunchy vegetables and Pork fillet with mashed potatoes and seared chard.
 Interesting the cigar crisp with almond cream to slight hint of Tangerine and dark chocolate sauce.
 Value for very affordable price and extensive wine list, not only Sicilians, with markups though quite high.

 ANTICA DOLCERIA BONAJUTO and BREWERY TARI’ – Welcome to the Temple of chocolate.
 Modica is a city that preserves ancient secrets and recipes such as chocolate was produced in Mexico, by the Aztecs.
-The recipe came in Sicily thanks to the Spaniards and is based on a very simple principle: the mix of cocoa and granulated sugar processed "cold” and by hand, without the aid of machinery, which binds to the Mexican tradition that used stones (called "metate") to crush the cocoa beans.
-The graininess and great friability clearly differentiate the chocolate change from all the others.
+The recipe came in Sicily thanks to the Spaniards and is based on a very simple principle: the mix of cocoa and sugar processed “When cold” and by hand, without the aid of machinery, which binds to the Mexican tradition that used stones (calls “metate”) to grind the cocoa beans.
+The grain and the great crispness differ sharply on Modica chocolate from all other.
 For many the chocolate of Modica is a pleasure without equal, others do not consider either chocolate because it has that's melting’ in the mouth to which they are accustomed.
 In fact, gourmet is a niche product that is increasingly conquering Italians and not only.
 In order to know the art of master chocolatiers just through the door of the laboratory of’Antica Dolceria Bonajuto, in corso Umberto I, Active since 1880 and founded by Francis Bonajuto.
 Today the tradition is carried on by Franco Ruta, descendant of Bonajuto-Ruta.
 The Dolceria manufactures his chocolate from cocoa mass, obtained in turn from cocoa beans.
-The mass is carried at a temperature of not more than 45 degrees ("cold" processing), then it is mixed with the sugar and kept at a constant temperature, so the sugar melts, Hence the characteristic grain of Modica chocolate.
+The mass is carried at a temperature of not more than 45 degrees (processing “When cold”), then it is mixed with the sugar and kept at a constant temperature, so the sugar melts, Hence the characteristic grain of Modica chocolate.
 Following the phase of cooling and the formation of Pats, made by hand through the beating: the chocolate is stored in metal shapes that are jokes in order to homogenise the surface.
-The mixture is flavored with spices, fruit and flowers (more than 30 types) and next to classic vanilla, cinnamon and chilli, You can find coffee chocolate couverture, with orange, carob, with sea salt etc. The final taste is influenced by the percentage of cocoa solids, which ranges from 45% in traditional tastes and can be up to 90%.
-Modican chocolate is naturally gluten-free, has added cocoa butter and can also be enjoyed as a beverage, Once dissolved in water.
+The mixture is flavored with spices, fruit and flowers (more than 30 types) and next to classic vanilla, cinnamon and chilli, You can find coffee chocolate couverture, with orange, carob, with sea salt etc. The final taste is influenced by the percentage of cocoa solids, ranging from 45% in the traditional flavors and can be up to 90%.
+The Modica chocolate is naturally gluten free, has added cocoa butter and can also be enjoyed as a beverage, Once dissolved in water.
 It can be combined with the spirits and a good beer.
 And a local brewery, the Brewery Tari driven by youngsters Fabio and Luca (modicani architect and engineer who wanted to follow their passion), wanted to interpret the tradition and its history, proposing a chocolate beer.
 They called Bonajuto: cocoa beans, brown sugar and vanilla in the recipe to create a soft drink coming, deep roasted malts where coffee date notes are combined with those of cocoa.
 Are nine labels at this brewery since January 2010 is pursuing a style made of creativity and oldest beer tradition, that does not forget the place where opera.
 It is obvious from the choice of ingredients: citrus fruits, carob flour, grape.
 In short, Sicily in glass.